 • cerebr: brain (e.g. cerebral)

-• cip: the same as cap (e.g. emancipate, recipe, incipient, participant, precipice, precipitate, occipital)
+• cip: the same as cap; the same as cept (e.g. emancipate, recipe, incipient, participant, precipice, precipitate, occipital)

 • cit: set in motion, call; refer (e.g. cite, excite)